More About In-Spirit Qigong

 is Daoist meditation, visualisation and attunement practices.
 Through them you connect and experience different aspects of your spiritual reality.

-Working with ancient ‘alchemic’ practices you cultivate your inherent capacity for physical and personal wellness.
-A subtle yet deep transformation takes place where you find your way to what you truly are.
-In Chinese philosophy this is understood as your authentic and original state of being.
-It also leads to experiences of oneness whereby you come to realise your integral connection with nature and the cosmos.
+Working with vital, internal and alchemical’ practices you cultivate your physical and personal wellness.
+A subtle yet deep transformation takes place where you discover your true nature.
+In Chinese philosophy this is understood as your authentic self that is based on the original state of being.
+Connecting to this ‘source’ of life leads to a deepening sense of oneness with ‘all that is’.
+You slowly come to realise your integral connection with nature and the universe.

 Open quote marks